Bureau of Citizenship and Immigration Services, Homeland Security.

-An applicant for late initial registration must file an application for late registration no later than 60 days after the expiration or termination of the conditions described above (8 CFR 244.2(g)).
+An applicant for late initial registration must file an application for late registration within a 60-day period immediately following the expiration or termination of the conditions described above (8 CFR 244.2(g)).
+Start Printed Page 23750

 If the TPS designation is extended at that time, an alien who has received TPS benefits must re-register under the extension in order to maintain TPS benefits.
 If, however, the Secretary of DHS terminates the TPS designation, TPS beneficiaries will maintain the immigration status they had before TPS (unless that status had since expired or been terminated) or any other status they may have acquired while registered for TPS.
 Accordingly, if an alien had no lawful immigration status prior to receiving TPS and did not obtain any status during the TPS period, he or she will revert to that unlawful status upon termination of the TPS designation.

-Notice of Extension of Designation of Montserrat Under the TPS Program
+Notice of Extension of Designation of Nicaragua under the TPS Program

-(2) There are approximately 325 nationals of Montserrat (or aliens having no nationality who last habitually resided in Montserrat) who have been granted TPS and who are eligible for re-registration.
+(2) There are approximately 6,000 nationals of Nicaragua (or aliens having no nationality who last habitually resided in Nicaragua) who have been granted TPS and who are eligible for re-registration.

-(3) To maintain TPS, a national of Montserrat (or an alien having no nationality who last habitually resided in Montserrat) who received TPS during the initial designation period must re-register for TPS during the 60-day re-registration period from July 1, 2003, until September 2, 2003.
+(3) To maintain TPS, a national of Nicaragua (or an alien having no nationality who last habitually resided in Nicaragua) who received TPS during the initial designation period must re-register for TPS during the 60-day re-registration period from May 5, 2003 until July 7, 2003.

 (4) To re-register, the applicant must file the following: (1) Form I-821, Application for Temporary Protected Status; (2) Form I-765, Application for Employment Authorization; and (3) two identification photographs (11/2 inches by 11/2 inches).
 Applications submitted without the required fee and/or photos will be rejected.
 There is no fee for filing a Form I-821 filed as part of the re-registration application.
 If the applicant requests employment authorization, he or she must submit one hundred and twenty dollars ($120) or a properly documented fee waiver request, pursuant to 8 CFR 244.20, with the Form I-765.
 An applicant who does not request employment authorization must nonetheless file Form I-765 along with Form I-821, but is not required to submit the fee.
-Child beneficiaries of TPS who have reached the age of 14 but were not previously fingerprinted are required to pay a fifty-dollar ($50) fingerprint fee.
+The fifty-dollar ($50) fingerprint fee is required only for children beneficiaries of TPS who have reached the age of 14 but were not previously fingerprinted.
 Failure to re-register without good cause will result in the withdrawal of TPS (8 CFR 244.17(c)).
 Some persons who had not previously applied for TPS may be eligible for late initial registration under 8 CFR 244.2.

-(5) At least 60 days before this extension terminates on August 27, Start Printed Page 391092004, the Secretary will review the designation of Montserrat under the TPS program and determine whether the conditions for designation continue to be met (8 U.S.C.
+(5) At least 60 days before this extension terminates on January 5, 2005, the Attorney General will review the designation of Nicaragua under the TPS program and determine whether the conditions for designation continue to be met (8 U.S.C.
 1254a(b)(3)(A)).
 Notice of that determination, including the basis for the determination, will be published in the Federal Register (8 U.S.C.
 1254a(b)(3)(A)).

-(6) Information concerning the extension of designation of Montserrat under the TPS program will be available at local BCIS offices upon publication of this notice and on the BCIS Web site at http://www.bcis.gov/graphics/index.htm.Start Signature
+(7) Information concerning the extension of designation of Nicaragua under the TPS program will be available at local BCIS offices upon publication of this notice and on the BCIS Web site at http://www.immigration.gov/graphics/index.htm.Start Signature

 Secretary of Homeland Security.